-With a great lifestyle, affordable cities and an abundance of English teaching jobs, Spain is one of the most popular countries for anyone looking to live abroad.
-Madrid and Barcelona are both very popular destinations but while they aren’t as expensive as other major European or North American cities, by Spanish standards they are a little pricey.
+With a great lifestyle, affordable cities, sunny coastlines and an abundance of English teaching jobs, Spain is one of the most popular countries for people looking to move abroad.
+Madrid and Barcelona are both very attractive destinations but while they aren’t as expensive as other major European or North American cities, by Spanish standards they are a little pricey.
 Here are five of the cheapest cities to live in Spain that also boast a high quality of life with an array of things to see and do in your free-time.

-5 of the Best & Cheapest Cities to Live in Spain
+5 of the Best Cities to Live in Spain that are more affordable

-Valencia is a really good option for anyone looking for a big city experience but not willing to fork out the extra few hundred Euros each month to live in Madrid or Barcelona.
-With a population of around 800,000, Valencia is the third largest in Spain and it is similar to Barcelona in some respects with great beaches in and just outside of the city and a lively cultural calendar which peaks with the city’s famous Falles celebrations.
+Valencia is a really good option for anyone looking for a big city experience but not willing to fork out the extra couple of hundred Euros each month to live in Madrid or Barcelona.
+With a population of around 800,000, Valencia is the third largest city in Spain and it is similar to Barcelona in some respects with popular beaches in and just outside of town and a lively cultural calendar which peaks with the city’s famous Fallas celebrations.

-It is also a great destination for culinary lovers as the birthplace of the paella and overall, Valencian cuisine is widely seen as superior to that of the big two Spanish cities.
-As well as the popular beach and port area, Valencia has changed for the better in recent years with the spectacular redevelopment of the old river bed which is now a huge, green park perfect for exercising, relaxing or visiting attractions such as the outstanding Science Museum and Aquarium, one of the best in the world.
+It is also a great destination for culinary lovers as the birthplace of the paella, and overall Valencian cuisine is arguably superior to that of the big two Spanish cities.
+As well as the popular beach and modern port area, Valencia has changed for the better in recent years with the spectacular redevelopment of the old river bed which is now a huge, green park perfect for exercising, relaxing or visiting attractions such as the outstanding Science Museum and Aquarium, one of the best in the world.

 If you’re determined to live on the coast and want easy access to great beaches whilst not breaking the bank, you’ll struggle to beat Alicante.
 While it is a relatively small city, as the gateway to the Costa Blanca, Alicante boasts the fifth busiest airport in Spain (with more air links than larger cities such as Valencia and Seville for example).
 This makes it both accessible and a great base for anyone looking to combine living by the beach in Spain with short breaks and trips to other parts of Europe.

-The Costa Blanca is very touristy with large expat communities but Alicante itself still has a very Spanish flavour and it boasts some of the best city beaches in all of Spain.
-Its tram network makes it reasonably easy to get around and connect between the pleasant centre/port area and the excellent San Juan beach, whilst lines extend all the way around the coast to the busy resort of Benidorm.
+The Costa Blanca is very touristy with large expat communities but Alicante itself still has a very Spanish flavour and the region boasts some of the best cheap beach destinations in Europe.
+Its tram network makes it reasonably easy to get around too and connects the pleasant centre/port area and the excellent San Juan beach, whilst lines extend all the way around the coast to the busy resort of Benidorm.

 A Coruña is a compact coastal city with a centrally located beach and views deep into the Atlantic.
 The relationship with the sea is an integral part of Galician history and culture and the more time you spend there, the more you will get to understand this area’s proud regional identity.
 If you’re after an affordable city and also something a bit different then A Coruña is well worth considering.